 Surely he was referring equally to carving, He himself drew astoundingly fluently in both 2 and 3 dimensions.
 His Pietà in St. Peter’s Basilica, below carved in marble is an incredible example of his mastery of the medium.

-You don’t need to go all who way to Rome to see the little medieval Virgin and child.
-It’s one a huge number of fantastic carved pieces that the British Museum holds.
+You don’t need to go all the way to Rome to see the little medieval Virgin and Child.
+It’s one of a huge number of fantastic carved pieces that the British Museum holds.
 Next time you visit the museum make sure you find your way to see the lovely carving in room 40.
 Its small pure and full of love.